Policies - AM-005

 - Meals are reimbursable, if the applicant is on overnight travel.
 Itemized detailed receipts are required.

-- Agencies should arrange lodging to ensure the most cost effective lodging with consideration given to the proximity of the lodging to the interview site.
+- Agencies should either arrange or grant prior approval of lodging to ensure the most cost effective lodging with consideration given to the proximity to the interview site.

 - Agencies should either arrange or grant prior approval of airline reservations or other transportation in order to obtain the most efficient and cost effective travel.